 Delivery times

-Orders start processing at the next cutoff.
-After we hand the mailpiece to USPS, USPS First Class transit typically takes 3-7 business days, depending on distance and postal volume.
+Production and carrier handoff usually takes 1-3 business days.
+For qualifying U.S. mail, USPS First Class transit typically takes 3-7 business days after acceptance, depending on distance and postal volume.
 Express transit is faster (1-3 business days) and shown before checkout, with optional signature required at delivery if you need it.
+For supported non-U.S. destinations, checkout shows the available service options for the selected country.

 Current delivery estimate